Allen-Synthesis/EuroPi/software/contrib/pams.md

 _____|         |____|         |__________
 ```

+### Turing Waves

+`Turing` wave mode can operate in one of two sub-modes: `Gate` (default) or `CV`.

+In `Gate` mode, it outputs simple of/off square waves.

+Like the [original Turing Machine](https://github.com/TomWhitwell/TuringMachine) module, the `TLock` parameter
+controls the likelihood that bits are randomly flipped when the register shifts.
+When `TLock` is _positive_, the
+output pattern is equal to the `TLength` parameter.
+When `TLock` is _negative_ the output pattern is the initial
+`TLength` bits, followed by their compliment.
+The further from zero in either direction, the less likely it is that
+bits will be flipped during the shift.

+For example if `TLength` is 8 and the register contains `10101100`, and `TLock` is `+100` the gate output will be
+`[1, 0, 1, 0, 1, 1, 0, 0]`.
+If `TLock` is `-100` instead the gate output will be
+`[1, 0, 1, 0, 1, 1, 0, 0, 0, 1, 0, 1, 0, 0, 1, 1]`.

+In `CV` mode it outputs a pseudo-random control voltage,similar to the `Random` wave.
+The value of the wave is
+determined by looking at the lowest 8 bits in the register (the register always contains 16 bits, regardless of
+`TLength`), treating them as a binary integer, and dividing that value by 256.
+The resulting value in the range
+`[0, 1)` is multiplied by the output amplitude to generate the output voltage.

 ### Effects of Width on Different Wave Shapes

 - Square: Duty cycle control.
 0% is always off, 100% is always on